-The primary assets in our current portfolio of mortgage related securities are fixed-rate mortgage-backed securities, floating rate collateralized mortgage obligations, adjustable-rate mortgage-backed securities and balloon maturity mortgage-backed securities.
-The mortgage related securities we acquire are obligations issued by federal agencies or federally chartered entities, primarily Fannie Mae, Freddie Mac and Ginnie Mae leverage ratio.
-We repeat this process on a regular basis and as market conditions warrant.
+The primary assets in our current portfolio of mortgage related securities are fixed-rate mortgage-backed securities, floating rate collateralized mortgage obligations, adjustable-rate mortgage-backed securities, hybrid adjustable-rate mortgage-backed securities and balloon maturity mortgage-backed securities.
+The mortgage related securities we acquire are obligations issued by federal agencies or federally chartered entities, primarily Fannie Mae, Freddie Mac and Ginnie Mae.

 We use a three-step process in building and maintaining our investment portfolio.
 The first step is an asset allocation process based on our proprietary model.
 We then apply our market views to adjust the asset allocation results determined in step one.
-Finally, we employ our risk based capital methodology to set our
+Finally, we employ our risk based capital methodology to set our leverage ratio.
+We repeat this process on a regular basis and as market conditions warrant.